gestimation/cifmodeling/README.md

 regression modeling, and visualization for survival and competing risks data.
 The tools assist users in the following ways:

-- **Unified interface** for Kaplan–Meier and Aalen–Johansen curves, with
+- **Unified interface** for the Kaplan–Meier and Aalen–Johansen curves,
-  survival and competing risks handled by the same `Event()` + formula + data syntax.
+  with survival and competing risks handled by the same `Event()` + formula + data syntax.
-- **Effects on the CIF scale**: while Fine-Gray models subdistribution hazards, `polyreg()` directly targets ratios of CIFs (risk ratios, odds ratios, subdistribution hazard ratios), so parameters align closely with differences seen in CIF curves.
+- **Effects on the CIF scale**: while the Fine-Gray models subdistribution hazards, `polyreg()` directly targets ratios of CIFs (risk ratios, odds ratios, subdistribution hazard ratios), so parameters align closely with differences seen in CIF curves.
 - **Coherent, joint modeling of all competing events**: `polyreg()` models all cause-specific CIFs together, parameterizing the nuisance structure with polytomous log odds products and enforcing that their